 The average lifespan of a Doberman Pinscher is typically between 10 to 12 years years.

-Doberman Pinscher dogs require low-maintenance grooming.
+Doberman Pinscher dogs require low-maintenance coat grooming.
 Regular grooming helps to keep their coat healthy and manageable.
 Doberman Pinscher dogs have a short coat, which is well-suited for protection and appearance.
 They are considered moderate shedders.

 To maintain your Doberman Pinscher's coat, it's important to brush them regularly and brush weekly to remove loose hairs and keep the coat healthy.
 Among working breeds, Doberman Pinscher grooming is categorized as relatively easy.